tokio-rs/tracing/tracing-appender/README.md

  - Using *any* type implementing [`std::io::Write`][write] in a non-blocking fashion.
  - Using [`NonBlocking`][non_blocking] and [`RollingFileAppender`][file_appender]
- together to write to write to log files in a non-blocking fashion.
+ together to write to log files in a non-blocking fashion.

 ## Rolling File Appender